 3. Athleta Headlands Hybrid Mid Rise Tight ($119)

-Athleta Highlights Hybrid Cargo II TightMaterials: 91% nylon, 9% spandex
+Athleta Highlights Hybrid Cargo II TightMaterials: 91% recycled nylon, 9% spandex

 Pockets: 6

-What we like: Tons of storage and includes an internal drawcord for dialing in fit.
+What we like: Tons of storage with an internal drawcord for dialing in fit.

 What we don’t: Pricey and a little overbuilt for a legging; not the most abrasion-resistant fabric.

 We can’t overstate the value of a good pair of leggings, but most designs are lacking in storage, which is a clear downside for travel.
 Enter Athleta’s Headlands Hybrid Mid Rise Tight, which bucks that trend with a whopping six pockets—all of which have zippers—for securely stashing the essentials (phone, travel documents, etc.) while on the move.
 Another noteworthy addition is the drawcord inside the elastic waistband that allows for fit customization (most leggings use just elastic, which can fall down throughout the day).
-The waistband itself is still low-profile but supportive with a high-waisted fit, and the nylon/spandex blend is both highly comfortable and mobile for all-day wear.
+The waistband itself is still low-profile but supportive with a high-waisted fit (despite the "mid rise" in the name), and the nylon/spandex blend is both highly comfortable and mobile for all-day wear.
 All told, we love the streamlined look and feel of leggings while traveling, and the Headlands Hybrid solves our two biggest gripes: lack of storage and inability to dial in fit.

-At $119, the Athleta Headlands Hybrid Mid RiseTight is on the pricey end of the travel pant market.
+At $119, the Athleta Headlands Hybrid is on the pricey end of the travel pant market.
 It does cross over well for hiking, which helps justify the cost, but the fabric isn’t as snag- or abrasion-resistant as we’d like for off-trail ventures like bushwhacking or scrambling.
 Like all storage-equipped tights, the Headlands can also look and feel a little ungainly with the pockets stuffed full—it’s best to stick to thin and lightweight items.
-For budget-conscious women who aren’t ready to make the sizable investment, Kuhl's Weekendr Tight ($89) and REI Co-op’s Flash Hybrid Tights ($75) also come equipped with zippered storage, although it’s more limited than the Headlands’ six-pocket layout.
-In the end, while the Athleta doesn’t come cheap, it’s one of the most feature-rich and travel-ready leggings on the market.
+For budget-conscious folks who aren’t ready to make such a sizable investment, there are certainly tons of options as far as leggings go, though most do not come equipped with such extensive zippered storage.
+In the end, while the Headlands don't come cheap, they're one of the most feature-rich and travel-ready leggings on the market.
 If you want something a little looser and less form-fitting, Athleta’s Trekkie North Jogger uses a similar material mix (95% nylon and 5% spandex) and comes with three zippered pockets.

 See the Athleta Headlands Hybrid Tight